SettlerNVGWorks/fixes-30-06/test_result.md

     message: "Completed major rewrite from FastAPI to Node.js with full authentication system.
 Need to test PostgreSQL connection, authentication flows, and frontend integration.
 Backend needs PostgreSQL running locally before testing."
   - agent: "main"
     message: "✅ BACKEND TESTING COMPLETE: All Node.js backend functionality tested and working.
 Authentication system fully functional.
 Ready for frontend testing."
+  - agent: "main"
+    message: "🔄 IMPLEMENTING NEW REQUIREMENTS: Updated account button to show username/'Войти', changed login to use telegram_tag, added blinking info button for telegram tag in registration, updated backend login endpoint.
+Ready for testing."
+  - agent: "testing"
+    message: "✅ AUTHENTICATION TESTING COMPLETE: Successfully tested all authentication endpoints with the updated telegram_tag functionality.
+Login works with both formats (with and without @ prefix).
+Registration, profile, password change, and logout all functioning correctly.
+The backend properly cleans telegram tags by adding @ if missing."
+  - agent: "testing"
+    message: "✅ FRONTEND TESTING COMPLETE: All UI changes successfully implemented and tested.
+Account button shows 'Войти'/username correctly, login form uses telegram_tag, registration has blinking info button with tooltip, and warning text is prominently displayed.
+All Russian text is correct and user experience is smooth."